Njuraita/Bay-Technologies-BI-Solution/README.md

  pip install -r requirements.txt
 ```

-install the packages in the requirements.txt file using the command below
+install the packages in the requirements.txt file using the command below.
+Repeat recursively

 ```dotnetcli
 pip install -r requirements.txt